onap/oom-offline-installer/ansible/application/README.md

 and at least ip addresses need to be changed according to target servers after installer installation and before starting installer execution.

-So it's better to place also hosts.yml to this application directory and edit it here.
+So it's better to place also hosts.yml to this application directory and edit it there.
-That can be done either at packaging time same way as application_configuration.yml or after package has been installed to server where ansible process are run just before lauching any playbooks.
+That can be done either at packaging time same way as in application_configuration.yml or after package has been installed to the install server where ansible process are run just before launching any playbooks.